stardustman/stardustman.github.io/2020/12/28/cs-english-words/index.md

    > qualified to participate or be chosen
 2. exception
    > An exception is a `particular` thing, person, or situation that is `not included in a general` statement, judgment, or rule.
+3. entity
+   > An entity is something that exists `separately` from other things and has a `clear identity` of its own. 独立有清晰标识的东西

 ## f
 1. failover